zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "nwiHomeIdFromDSK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function nwiHomeIdFromDSK(dsk: Buffer): Buffer;
+export function nwiHomeIdFromDSK(dsk: Uint8Array): Uint8Array;

 // Warning: (ae-missing-release-tag) "parseApplicationNodeInformation" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseApplicationNodeInformation(nif: Buffer): ApplicationNodeInformation;
+export function parseApplicationNodeInformation(nif: Uint8Array): ApplicationNodeInformation;

 // Warning: (ae-missing-release-tag) "parseBitMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function parseBitMask(mask: Buffer, startValue?: number, numBits?: number): number[];
+export function parseBitMask(mask: Uint8Array | ArrayLike<number>, startValue?: number, numBits?: number): number[];

 // Warning: (ae-missing-release-tag) "parseBoolean" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //